rbit-sr/Lua-Guide/_Lua guide.md

 - Officials: `0` - `16` in chronological order (`0` is "Metro", `16` is "Laboratory")
 - Origins: `55` - `84` in chronological order (`55` is "Prologue", `83` is "Final Challenge", `84` is "Unused")
-- RWs and old RWs except: May change from update to update
+- RWs and old RWs: May change from update to update
 - non-curated Workshop: Steam ID (you can see in the map page's URL)

 ### Category IDs